genetics-statistics/GEMMA/INSTALL.md

     guix package -i gemma

-To install the build tools with GNU Guix
+To build GEMMA from source you can opt to install the build tools with GNU Guix

     guix package -i make gcc linux-libre-headers gsl eigen openblas lapack glibc ld-wrapper